ahmed-fa7im/Simple-Python-Project-For-CyberSecurity/README.md

 ### 4. Crypto Cipher
 A script for basic encryption and decryption using ciphers.
 It demonstrates simple cryptographic techniques and how to implement them in Python.

-### 5. Brute Forcing
+### 5. Directory Brute Forcing
-A script for brute-forcing passwords, demonstrating how attackers might use brute-force methods to crack passwords.
-This is intended for educational purposes only.
+Directory brute-forcing involves systematically checking a list of potential directories and file names against a web server to discover hidden or non-publicly linked content.

 ### 6. Password Manager
-A password manager script that securely stores and retrieves passwords.
-It includes functionality for encrypting and decrypting stored passwords.
+A simple script that simulates the process of logging in and creating an account using only the username and password.

 ### 7. DNS Enumeration
 A script for performing DNS enumeration to discover subdomains and other DNS records associated with a domain.